Clinelly/CI_PP3_Battleships/README.md

 ## Deployment
 The website was deployed using Heroku by "following these steps:
-1. Use the "pip freeze -> requiremnts.txt" command in the terminal to save any libraries that need to be instaled in the file
+1. Use the "pip freeze -> requiremnts.txt" command in the terminal to save any libraries that need to be installed in the file.
-2. Login or create a Heroku account
+2. Login or create a Heroku account.
-3. Click the "new" button in the upper right corner and select "create new app"
+3. Click the "new" button in the upper right corner and select "create new app".
-4. Choose an app name and your region and click "Create app"
+4. Choose an app name and your region and click "Create app".
-5. Go to the "settings" tab, add the python build pack and then the node.js build pack
+5. Go to the "settings" tab, add the python build pack and then the node.js build pack.
-6. Go to the "deploy" tab and pick GitHub as a deployment method
+6. Go to the "deploy" tab and pick GitHub as a deployment method.
-7. Search for a repository to connect to
+7. Search for a repository to connect to.
-8. Click enable automatic deploys and then deploy branch
+8. Click enable automatic deploys and then deploy branch.
-9. Wait for the app to build and then click on the "View" link
+9. Wait for the app to build and then click on the "View" link.

 You can fork the repository by following these steps:
 1. Go to the GitHub repository